 Children are naturally inquisitive.
 Lighters and matches can be dangerous in the hands of children.

 - Store matches and lighters in a safe place, out of reach of children.

 - Never leave children alone with any open flame.

 - Keep lit candles away from any combustible material including; curtains, bedding, clothing.

-No matter what type of heater you have, check it every winter to make sure it is safe to use.
-Check the electrical cables and make sure there are no exposed wires or loose connections.
+Heaters need to be checked every year, no matter how old they are.
+Make sure there are no exposed wires or loose connections on the cables.
 Only use one appliance per power point and switch each off when not in use.

 Gas heaters must be vented adequately as the carbon monoxide produced when the gas is burnt is odourless, colourless and deadly.
 It is particularly important to have gas heaters serviced regularly by a qualified tradesperson to ensure that there are no carbon monoxide leaks.

 - Heaters should be placed on a flat, level surface.